 - A FedEx truck can overturn and spill contents onto the highway.

 - A FedEx driver may have failed to follow the rules of the road.

 - The truck may have been marked improperly for conspicuity in evening driving.

 - The truck driver may be under the influence of alcohol or amphetamines, or other drugs.

-- The cargo may have been improperly attached, leading to instability.
+- The cargo may have been incorrectly attached.

 Since big rigs are so heavy, a Federal Express truck accident can have disastrous results.Types of Truck Accident Injuries

-Below are several videos showing serious crashes involving FedEx trucks.Why You Need a Truck Injury Attorney for a FedEx Accident
+Below are several videos showing serious crashes involving FedEx trucks.How a FedEx Truck Injury Attorney Can Help You

 Retaining an experienced injury lawyer after a FedEx truck accident is essential.
-Most people don’t realize that having an experienced personal injury attorney on their side can make a world of difference.
+Most people don't realize that having an experienced personal injury attorney on their side can make a difference.
 They believe that they can handle the commercial truck accident case on their own or that their insurance company will take care of it.
-Unfortunately, the mistake of not hiring a FedEx truck accident attorney could end up costing them much of the personal injury compensation they may have been entitled to otherwise.Contact a FedEx Truck Accident Attorney Today
+Unfortunately, not hiring a FedEx truck accident attorney could cost them much of the personal injury compensation they may have been entitled to otherwise.Call Our Sacramento FedEx Truck Accident Lawyers

 Our injury lawyers at AutoAccident.com have the experience to handle truck accident cases against insurance companies and entities like FedEx.
-To learn how we can help, call (916) 921-6400 or (800) 404-5400 for free, friendly advice.
+To learn how we can help, call our FedEx truck accident attorneys in Sacramento at (916) 921-6400 or (800) 404-5400 for free, friendly advice.
 We proudly serve clients throughout California.